 Saturday, 3 August 2024

-Discussing the fauna, it can be said that these areas were once shrouded in dense, eerie forests.
-The region was home to wild elephants, tigers, deer, various types of monkeys, wolves, wild cats, striped wildcats, and Khattaas (locally known as Tola), among other diverse animals and reptiles.
+Regarding the animals and birds, it can be said that the areas were once covered with dense, eerie forests.
+The area was roamed by wild elephants, ferocious tigers, timid deer, various species of monkeys, wolves, wild cats, striped wildcats, and civets (locally known as Tola), and other diverse types of animals and reptiles such as snakes.

-The Rukni Valley, the Bam region are known as a land of birds.
-Many species of both small and large birds could be seen in this valley.
-In the southern part, near the Mizo hills, even amidst human settlements, the free movement of various birds was once a characteristic feature.
-The area was lively with local and migratory birds.
-The chirps of parrots, lorikeets, herons, wild ducks, various types of storks, egrets, kingfishers, colored kites, eagles, hornbills, multiple species of vultures, harriers, pigeons (wild pigeons), blue doves, various mynas, wild cocks, Mouka,Moudhra, yellow birds, bulbuls, woodpeckers, and small sparrows (flower-eating sparrows, Monia, Tekoi) would invigorate the daily life of the inhabitants.
+The Rukni Valley and the surrounding region are a land of birds, a gift of nature.
+A keen observer can see how many different types of small and large birds roam in this valley.
+In this area bordering the Mizo Hills to the south, the free movement of various birds amidst human settlements was once a symbol of its unique character.
+The area was vibrant with the presence of local and migratory birds.
+Parrots, mynas, storks, wild ducks, various types of herons, waterhens, kingfishers, colorful kites, eagles, hornbills, multiple species of vultures, orioles, wild pigeons, blue doves, various types of mynas, wild roosters, cuckoos, yellow birds, bulbuls, woodpeckers, and small sparrows (flowerpeckers, munias, tailorbirds), etc., enlivened human life with their sweet melodies and cooing.

-Until the mid-20th century, tigers would come into human settlements and freely kill villagers' livestock, and occasionally a stray deer would wander around.
-At dusk, the hills near human settlements would be filled with the collective cries of owls.
-The incessant chirping of numerous birds would signal the coming of dawn to the inhabitants of Bam.
-Perhaps at that time, there were no wildlife conservation laws.
-Local hunters would kill tigers and bring them to the Dholai police outpost.
-The practice of rewarding hunters for killing tigers and leopards might have existed, as in 1904, the government rewarded those who killed 17 tigers and 16 leopards in the Cachar district.
-It is said that the Frenchnagar (locally pronounced as *Peres Nagar*) near the Mizo border got its name from a British gentleman named J. French, who came here for tiger hunting.
-Due to population growth, although the wildlife of Bam has not been completely extinct, their numbers have rapidly dwindled.
+Until the middle of the last century, tigers would come into the villages, freely killing the livestock of the villagers.
+Occasionally, deer would wander around.
+In the evenings, groups of gibbons would howl in unison on the hillocks near human settlements.
+The chirping of countless birds would announce the arrival of dawn to the residents of the area.
+Probably, there was no wildlife conservation law in existence at that time.
+Rural hunters would kill tigers and carry them to the Dhalai police outpost.
+The practice of rewarding hunters for killing tigers and leopards may have originated from the fact that in 1904, the government awarded prizes for killing 17 tigers and 16 leopards in the Cachar district.
+It is said that the village of French Nagar (locally pronounced as Perech Nagar), located near the Mizoram border in Bam, is named after a British gentleman, J. French, who used to come here for tiger hunting.

-Early Bam was an example of biodiversity.
-Had the government decided to conserve the forest land instead of settling people, Bam would have become a beautiful sanctuary for wild animals, possibly even housing a one-horned rhinoceros.
+Early Bam was a haven of biodiversity.
+If the government had decided to conserve the forest land instead of settling people there, Bam would have become a beautiful sanctuary for wild animals.
+One-horned rhinoceroses would also have been present.

-Changes have come with the flow of time.
-Much of the natural wealth that was once stored in the area is now gone.
-Due to human recklessness and misuse, much has been lost to oblivion.
-For the people of Bam, there is some good news—recently, the Assam government has declared the eastern part of Bam between the Sonai and Barak rivers as the "Barak Bhuban Wildlife Sanctuary."
+With the passage of time, changes have occurred.
+Much of the wealth that nature had accumulated in the area is now gone.
+Due to indiscriminate and thoughtless exploitation by humans, much of it is now on the verge of extinction.
+A piece of good news for the people of Bam is that the Assam government has recently declared the eastern part of Bam, between the Sonai River and the Barak River, as the "Barak Bhuban Wildlife Sanctuary".

 No comments: